 Although Texas is a community property state, that does not mean that a court will necessarily divide community property equally in a divorce.
 Rather, the law requires the courts to divide community property in a manner it deems right and just.
 In other words, the division of property must be equitable.
 The court will typically assess numerous factors in determining what is fair, including the fault attributable to either party in the demise of the marriage, each spouse’s earning capacity and income, and each spouse’s education and future employment prospects.
 If the couple has children together, the court will also consider which parent is the primary caretaker of the children, the division of custody, and the health of both spouses and the children.
 If one party is obligated to pay alimony to the other, the court may consider that as well in determining what constitutes an equitable division of assets.Meet with an Assertive Divorce Lawyer in Dallas

 Dividing community property in a divorce can be a contentious and drawn-out process.
 If you or your spouse intend to end your marriage, it is advisable to retain an attorney who will fight to protect your interests and your assets.
 At the McClure Law Group, we can aggressively advocate in your favor to assist you in pursuing a just outcome.
-Our office is located in Dallas, and we are also available for meetings by appointment at our Collin County office in Plano.
 We regularly represent people in divorce cases in Dallas, Richardson, Garland, Irving, Fort Worth, Rockwall, McKinney, and Frisco.
 Additionally, we assist parties in family law matters throughout Dallas, Denton, Grayson, Rockwall, Collin, and Tarrant Counties.
 You can contact us through our form online or by calling 214.692.8200 to set up a meeting.